charlesetc/silver/readme.md

-# Pear
+# Silver

-Pear is right now has a parser and I'm working on type inference/type checking.
+Silver is right now has a parser and I'm working on type inference/type checking.